Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images: Related work

 \subsection{Multimodal feature fusion}

-Feature fusion in MMCD has primarily progressed through four developmental stages.
-The first stage involves simple element-wise operations, such as feature concatenation and subtraction \cite{Jiang31122022}.
-Feature concatenation retains all information but raises the computational cost of subsequent processing, while feature subtraction directly calculates differences but results in the loss of contextual information in areas that remain unchanged.
-To achieve more effective feature fusion, attention mechanisms have been widely employed, such as multiscale attention \cite{10103595, 9632564, rs14143464}, high-frequency attention \cite{ZHENG2022108717}, deeply supervised attention metric-based methods \cite{9467555, Han2024}, and hierarchical attention networks \cite{10002367, 10330614}.
-In recent years, the advent of the Transformer and Mamba architectures has offered a more robust and flexible approach to feature fusion for MMCD.
-Recent studies have utilized Transformer and Mamba architectures to construct MMCD networks, enabling deep fusion at the feature interaction level \cite{Liu2024, LIU202573}.
-However, these methods generally apply a uniform interaction pattern across all spatial locations, failing to explicitly differentiate between high-probability change regions and unchanged regions.
-This results in inadequate suppression of pseudo-changes and limited sensitivity to real changes.
+Attention mechanisms have been widely integrated to enhance multimodal feature fusion, with representative approaches including multi-scale attention \citep{10103595, 9632564, rs14143464}, high-frequency attention \citep{ZHENG2022108717, HOU2026116042}, and methods based on deeply supervised attention metrics \citep{9467555, Han2024}.
+More recently, powerful architectures such as Transformers and state space models have offered robust frameworks for deep feature interaction \citep{Liu2024, LIU202573, TONG2026114928}.
+However, these methods generally apply a uniform interaction pattern across all spatial locations, failing to explicitly differentiate between high-probability change regions and unchanged regions, which results in inadequate suppression of pseudo-changes and limited sensitivity to real changes.